vivekkairi/run-gemini-cli/README.md

 ## Configuration

-The Gemini CLI GitHub Action is configured via a combination of workflow inputs, outputs, environment variables, and secrets.
+The Gemini CLI GitHub Action is configured via workflow inputs and secrets.

 ### Inputs